 Transfer stations are operating as usual - see opening hours and charges.

-If you have flood damaged items to dispose, please email us on email@example.com, fill in the online eFix form or send a request on our GDC Fix app available on any app store.
+If you have flood-damage items or material to dispose of, please email us on email@example.com or fill in the online eFix form

 Please provide as much detail as possible with your request such as photos, how much waste, what type of waste, name, address and contact details.